isabella232/dynamic-media-classic.en-1/help/searching-assets.md

    >[!NOTE]
    >
-   >To temporarily remove a field from the filter operation, click Deselect All.
+   >To temporarily remove a field from the filter operation, click **Deselect All**.
 This option is located at the top of each panel, above metadata values.

-1. (Optional) To save the filter operation and be able to run it later, click the Select Preset button, choose Save Current As New Presets, and enter a name in the Save dialog box.
+1. (Optional) To save the filter operation and be able to run it later, click the Select Preset button, choose **Save Current As New Presets**, then enter a name in the Save dialog box.

 ### Saving, repeating, and deleting filter operations {#saving-repeating-and-deleting-filter-operations}